AnikaTahashin10/git_testing/README.md

 my name is anika
-i am a full stack web dev student. this is the new change.
+i am learning to be a full stack web dev this is the new change.